 Best Two Wheel Scooter

-JD bug are the leading brand of scooters in the UK and they are of excellent quality and top rated too.
-For 5 and 6 year olds there are 2 choices of JD bug scooters to consider.
-The first is the JD Jr Street Scooter MS100 which is designed for 4 to 8 year olds and the JD original street scooter.
-The features of each are discussed below.
+JD bug are one of the leading brand of scooters in the UK.
+Their scooters are excellent quality at an affordable price.
+For 5 and 6 year olds there are 2 choices of JD bug scooters.
+The first is the JD Bug Junior Street Scooter which is designed for 4 to 8 year olds and the second is the JD Original Street Scooter.

-This would probably be a great choice for a 5 year old - perhaps for a 5th birthday gift.
+This is a great choice for a 5 year old - perhaps for a 5th birthday gift.
 It comes in many colours for boys and girls.

-It also scores highly on value for money, giving excellent features at such a low price point.
+Finally, the scooter scores highly on value for money.
+You won't find another scooter with the same excellent features at a lower price point.

 JD Bug Original Street Scooter

-Not sure whether go for the JD Bug Original Street scooter of the JD Bug Junior Street scooter.
-Then check out a comparaison of the junior vs the original JD Bug.
+Not sure whether go for the JD Bug Original Street scooter of the JD Bug Junior Street scooter?
+Then check out an indepth comparison of the JD Bug Junior vs the JD Bug Street scooter.

 Read an indepth analysis of the maxi micro on our 3 wheel scooters for older children page.